swiss365/infra_swiss365/README.md

 If you run these tools in a CI system such as "lovable", keep the private key as a secret variable and provide its path via the environment.

+## Naming conventions

+Hetzner Cloud requires resource names to be valid hostnames.
+The `customer_id` variable should therefore contain only letters, digits and hyphens.
+This module uses hyphens when composing server names (for example `customerA-control`).
+Avoid spaces or underscores in `customer_id` to prevent "name must be a valid hostname" errors during `terraform apply`.

 ## Rollout module

 To provision the entire Swiss365 stack in one step you can use the